cyber-dojo/versioner/README.md

 # cyberdojo/versioner docker image

-To create a new versioner image, after updating one or more of the microservice images (eg runner, web, etc), simply
+To create a new versioner image, after updating one or more of the microservice images (eg runner, web, start-points-base, etc), simply:
 - `./sh/refresh-env/sh`
 - `git add .`
 - `git commit -m "[RELEASE=0.1.397] Patch level updates"` (assuming 0.1.396 was the current latest)